oanhgle/CAP4401-img-processing/readme.txt

 5. yl - intial column;
 6. Sx - total number of pixels in the x axis
 7. Sy - total number of pixels in the y axis
 4. the name of the filter.
-Use "add", "binarize", "scale", "aoi", "brighten", "visualize" for your filters;
+Use "histo", "combohisto", "perchastretch", "rgbstretch", "colorize", "multithreshold" for your filters;
 4. choose one of the following option:
-	a. if you use "add", "binarize", "scale", or "aoi", you only need one more parameter which is the value for adding intensity, threshold value for binarize filter, the scaling factor for scale filter, or the value for adding intensity within AOI.
-	b. if you use "brighten", there should be 3 more parameters: DR, DG, DB.
-They are the values you want to add to each channel R,G,B
-	c. if you use "visualize", there should be 2 more parameters: V and T, which represents intensity and threshold values.
+	a. "histo" or "multithreshold": no parameters required.
+	b. "rgbstretch":
+		- requires (A,B)
+		- A and B are the mini and maxi intensity values possible.
+	c. "perchastretch":
+		- requires (channel_name,A,B)
+		- A and B are the mini and maxi intensity values possible.
+	d. "combohisto" or "colorize":
+		- requires (A,B,T1,T2)
+		- A and B are the mini and maxi intensity values possible.
+		- T1 & T2 are the two threshold values and T1 < T2.

 *** Run the program:
 $ cd project
 $ make
 $ cd bin
+$ ./iptool parameters.txt